romerohash/staking-td-risk/optimal-staking-demo/README.md

    - Each constraint reduces degrees of freedom for optimization

 4. **Market Parameters**
-   - Benchmark: NCI-US index weights and correlations
+   - Benchmark: NCI index weights and correlations
    - Base k-factor ≈ 0.000011 (derived from Lagrange optimization)
    - Stochastic redemption model with compound Poisson process